News, Articles & Knowledge

 So, you’ve prepared your Shopping feed, set up your campaign structure, written your descriptions, allocated your budget and double checked everything.
 However, after clicking ‘Enable’, you start receiving notifications about product feed errors and disapprovals - what’s gone wrong?

-To ensure you don’t miss out on sales, you can utilise Google’s Shopping best practices.
-In the following article, we’re going to be highlighting some of the most important best practices and a few quick tips to solve the most common mistakes made on accounts.
+It could be a number of things, so to ensure you don’t miss out on sales, you should utilise Google’s Shopping best practice as a checklist.
+In the following article, we highlight some of the most important best practice and a few quick tips to solve the most common mistakes made on accounts.

-Best practices ensure you have taken all the necessary steps to give yourself the best possible chance to be shown along with having the best quality score possible.
-Further to this, best practices can also involve aspects such as account structure which, although it won’t necessarily affect the quality score in every instance, will help to keep your account clean and easy to use.
+Following Google best practice helps you ensure you have taken all the necessary steps to give yourself the best possible chance to be shown in relevant shopping results, along with having the best possible quality score.
+Best practice should also involve aspects such as account structure which, although not necessarily affecting the quality score in every instance, will help to keep your account clean and easy to use.

-As technology continues to develop, consumers become pickier and want to make informed decisions for most purchases.
-Creating a good quality advertising experience is, therefore, more important than ever.
+As technology continues to develop, consumers become pickier and want to make ever more informed decisions for even more of their online purchases.
+Creating a good quality advertising experience is, therefore, more important than ever if your business is to compete and attract their attention.

 Keep your product images at or above 800x800 pixels so that your image scales correctly on all devices.
-If you chose to have your image at a lower ratio, you risk your image being heavily pixelated due to the screen sharpness on modern day devices.
+If you have chosen to have your image at a lower ratio, you risk your image being heavily pixelated because of the screen sharpness on modern day devices.

-Research shows that having a high-quality image can increase clickthrough rate and help towards gaining all-important leads/conversions.
+Research shows that having high-quality images can increase clickthrough rate and help towards gaining all-important leads/conversions.
 So, remember to ensure your image is always of a good quality!

 screen shot for Google ads changesAnother important aspect of your ad is your product title.
 This is one of the first things a potential customer is going to see.
-Therefore, you need to make a good impression!
-(No pun intended!)
+Therefore, you need to make a good first impression.

 To do so, Google recommends a certain structure to your product titles.
 The general principle is to put the most important information first and always include terms which are going to be relevant and useful to the customer in the copy.